dot-tsu/League-Roster/README.md

 # 🔥 League roasted

-Get your League of Legends gameplay roasted by AI!

-## What it does
 Enter your summoner name + tag → Get hilariously brutal (but fair) feedback on your performance.

 ## Tech Stack